PLANT LIST of rare and difficult-to-find trees and shrubs

-Medium sized deciduous tree with mottled, white margined leaves, in mature trees the bark is green with vivid white striations.
-Stunning red and purple autumn colours.
+Medium sized, deciduous tree with mottled, white margined leaves in summer and stunning red and purple autumn colours.
+In mature trees the bark is green with white striations.
 Very unusual and somewhat rare.
 Fine for not too shallow chalk.

 Aetoxicon punctatum £18.50

 Tall, fairly hardy, evergreen shrub with yellowish flowers in axillary racemes followed by purple fruits.
 Sun or shade, but needs moist shelter.
 Should be better known.
 Argentina 1920.